 Billy Bishop Toronto City Airport’s revival as a commercial port of call has been closely linked to the success of Porter Airlines’ Bombardier Q400 service, but the award of new slots to Air Canada and U.S. carrier Continental Airlines could catapult the airport to unprecedented heights.
 Just four years ago the airport’s owner, the Toronto Port Authority (TPA), was struggling with net losses of C$4.6 million ($4.5 million) (albeit depressed by its other concerns), and only a bitter ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Toronto City Airport Eyes Growth".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Toronto City Airport Eyes Growth".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.